microsoft/DeepSpeedExamples/inference/huggingface/zero_inference/README.md

 ## Usage

-We provide [`run_model.py`](run_model.py) as the entry script to run ZeRO-Inference v2.0.
+We provide [`run_model.py`](run_model.py) as the entry script to run ZeRO-Inference.
 Run
 ```sh
 python run_model.py --help
 ```
 For help on what options are available, please refer to [`run_model.sh`](run_model.sh) for more example scripts.

-## Running with ZeRO-Inference v2.0
+## Token Generation with ZeRO-Inference

 ### Example 1: OPT Models

-Here is an example of running the `facebook/opt-13b` model with Zero-Inference v2.0 using model weights and kv cache cpu offloading:
+Here is an example of running the `facebook/opt-13b` model with Zero-Inference using model weights and kv cache cpu offloading:

 ```sh
 deepspeed --num_gpus 1 run_model.py --model facebook/opt-13b --batch-size 8 --prompt-len 512 --gen-len 32 --cpu-offload --kv-offload